UK encourages booster jabs, resists new virus restrictions

 Last week, the Office for National Statistics estimated that one in 60 people in England had the virus, one of the highest levels yet seen in Britain.

-A plan to require proof of vaccination to attend nightclubs, concerts and other mass events in England was dropped by the government amid opposition from lawmakers, though Scotland introduced a vaccine pass program this month.
+A plan to require proof of vaccination to attend nightclubs, concerts and other mass events in England was dropped amid opposition from lawmakers, though Scotland introduced a vaccine pass program this month.

-Critics say the vaccination program — among the world’s speediest earlier this year — is moving too slowly, with about 180,000 booster doses being given a day.
-More than half of the people eligible for a booster dose haven’t yet received one.
+Critics say the vaccination program — among the world’s speediest earlier this year — is moving too slowly.
+More 4 million people in Britain have had a booster, although half of those eligible have yet to receive their shot.

 The U.K. also waited longer than the U.S. and many European nations to vaccinate children from 12-15, and only about 15% in that age group in England have had a shot since they became eligible last month.